SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/developer/format/typename-element-for-types-format.md

 ## <a name="attributes-and-elements"></a>Atributos e elementos

 As seções a seguir descrevem os atributos, os elementos filho e o elemento pai do elemento `TypeName`.
-Pelo menos um elemento `TypeName` deve ser incluído no conjunto de seleção.
+Pelo menos um elemento de `TypeName` deve ser incluído no conjunto de seleção.

 ### <a name="attributes"></a>Atributos